 The i2 Connect gateway enables analysts to search for and retrieve data from external data sources, and then analyze the results on a chart in Analyst's Notebook Premium.
 To use the i2 Connect gateway, you must obtain or create a custom connector to the external data source that you want to search.
-The i2 Analyze toolkit contains an example configuration for the deployment, and an example connector.
+The i2 Analyze toolkit contains an example configuration for the deployment, and i2 publishes a package that contains an example connector to www.npmjs.com.